danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 ### Step 1: Convert Development Secrets to Credentials

-I'm assuming git version control is being used on the project.
-Start by creating a branch off the latest main for this work:
+Assuming git version control is being used on the project, start by creating a branch for this work:

 ```bash
 # Follow your project's branch naming conventions